Home/Today's Scores

 85%

-B — The question is clear and specific, citing evidence about the pipeline and the Prime Minister's previous statements, but it could be more focused on a single ask.
+B — The question is clear and specific, citing multiple economic issues and asking a direct question about the Prime Minister's performance.

 Mark Carney